Ahir Shah: Career

 When he was 15, Shah started doing comedy at open mic nights.
 His father had encouraged him to try different extracurricular activities, and stand-up comedy "struck a passion".
 He performed all through his school and university years, taking his debut show Astrology to Edinburgh in 2011.

 In 2019, he toured the UK with his show Dots.
 His previous shows are Astrology (2011), Anatomy (2013), Texture (2014), Distant (2015), Machines (2016), Control (2017), and Duffer (2018).

 Shah is a writer and performer on BBC Two's satirical news show The Mash Report.
-He has appeared on TV panel shows including Frankie Boyle's New World Order, Have I Got News For You and Mock the Week, on BBC Radio 4's The News Quiz, and has performed on Live at The Apollo.
+He has appeared on TV panel shows including Frankie Boyle's New World Order, Have I Got News For You, Mock the Week, House of Games, QI, Pointless, and The Last Leg, BBC Radio 4's The News Quiz, and has performed on Live at The Apollo.
 His acting credits include roles in Campus, Brotherhood, and Catastrophe.

 In December 2019, it was announced that Shah would be joining fellow comedian Suzi Ruffell on her new radio panel show entitled Explicable Me on BBC Radio 2.
 In 2021, Shah had an HBO special called Dots.

 In 2023, Shah won the Best Comedy Show award at the Edinburgh Festival Fringe for his show Ends.
-The show will be streaming as a Netflix special from September 2024.
+The show was available as a Netflix special from September 2024.

 In 2024, he appeared as a co-host of The Bugle podcast.

 In 2025, he made a BBC Radio 4 series, Ahir Shah's 7 Blunders of the World, based on the Seven Social Sins.